joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Testing and validation: Test and validate the strategies and plans through regular simulations, drills, and exercises to identify gaps and areas for improvement.

 * Continuous improvement: Monitor and improve the resilience of the organization through ongoing risk assessments, business impact analyses, and strategy reviews.

+Crowdsourcing refers to the practice of obtaining ideas, services, or content from a large and undefined group of people, typically through the internet.
+It involves taking a task that would traditionally be done by a single person or a team within a company and outsourcing it to a large, undefined group of individuals.
+The concept of crowdsourcing has become increasingly popular in recent years due to the rise of the internet and the ability to connect with large numbers of people quickly and easily.

+The process of crowdsourcing involves creating a call-to-action, usually through a platform or website, where individuals can participate in a specific task or project.
+Companies and organizations use crowdsourcing for a variety of purposes, including:

+* Idea generation: Companies can leverage the collective intelligence of the crowd to generate new ideas for products, services, or marketing campaigns.

+* Content creation: Crowdsourcing can be used to create content such as articles, videos, and images.
+For example, a company may ask its customers to submit photos of themselves using its products.

+* Problem-solving: Crowdsourcing can be used to solve complex problems.
+For example, a company may ask the crowd to help identify a bug in its software.

+* Fundraising: Crowdsourcing can be used to raise funds for projects, charitable causes, or startups.
+This is commonly referred to as crowdfunding.

+Crowdsourcing has several advantages, including:

+* Access to a large pool of talent: Crowdsourcing allows companies to access a large pool of talent, expertise, and creativity that they may not otherwise have access to.

+* Cost-effective: Crowdsourcing is often more cost-effective than hiring a team of experts or a specialized agency to complete a task.

+* Faster turnaround time: Crowdsourcing allows companies to complete projects quickly by tapping into the collective wisdom of the crowd.

+However, there are also some potential disadvantages to crowdsourcing, including:

+* Quality control: Crowdsourcing can result in a large number of low-quality submissions that require significant time and resources to filter and sort.

+* Intellectual property issues: Crowdsourcing can raise intellectual property concerns if individuals submit work that they do not have the legal right to use or reproduce.

+* Lack of control: Crowdsourcing can result in a lack of control over the final product or outcome.
+Companies may need to invest in additional resources to ensure that the final product meets their standards.

+## Planning poker estimation

+Planning poker is an agile estimation and planning technique used to determine the relative size of user stories or features in software development projects.
+It is a collaborative method that involves the entire team, including developers, product owners, and project managers, to come up with a common understanding of the complexity and effort required to complete a feature or story.

+Planning poker is played by a team in a meeting or workshop setting.
+The team is presented with a list of user stories or features, and each member of the team is given a set of cards with numbers representing a range of effort, usually in the Fibonacci sequence (1, 2, 3, 5, 8, 13, 21, etc.).
+The team then selects a user story or feature to estimate and each member of the team privately selects a card to represent the effort required to complete the feature.
+The cards are then revealed simultaneously and the estimates are discussed, allowing team members to justify their estimates and to identify any discrepancies.

+The process is repeated until the team reaches consensus on the estimate for the user story or feature.
+The final estimate is usually based on the median or mode of the selected cards, although other methods can also be used.

+Planning poker helps the team to avoid anchoring bias and groupthink, and encourages open communication and collaboration among team members.
+It also enables the team to identify potential risks, dependencies, and technical challenges associated with a user story or feature, which can inform the prioritization of the product backlog.

 ## Value-based funding model